ks6201/parking-lot/README.md

 ## Introduction

 This ParkingLot system is designed to manage parking operations, including vehicle entry and exit, real-time parking availability updates, and parking fee calculations.
-The system automatically assigns parking spots based on vehicle types (motorcycle, car, bus), handles check-ins and check-outs, and calculates the parking fee based on the duration of the stay.
+The system automatically assigns parking spots based on vehicle types (motorcycle, car, bus), handles entries and exits, and calculates the parking fee based on the duration of the stay.

 The system allows for:
 - **Parking Spot Allocation**: Allocate parking spots based on vehicle type (MotorCycle, Car, Bus).
-- **Check-in/Check-out System**: Vehicles can check in and check out with a ticket.
+- **Entry/Exit System**: Vehicles can entry and exit with a ticket.
 - **Billing System**: Calculates the parking fee based on the vehicle type and time parked.
 - **Real-Time Availability Updates**: Tracks and updates parking spot availability.